ai4science-amsterdam/ai4science-amsterdam.github.io/pages/ai4smm_workshop1.md

 the program contains inspiring showcases and matchmaking activities.

 ### Invitation for active participation
-Via the registration form, participants can indicate whether they would like to present a poster and/or a 5-minute plenary soundbite (10 slots available) on a running project or new research idea.
+Via the [registration form][3], participants can indicate whether they would like to present a poster and/or a 5-minute plenary soundbite (10 slots available) on a running project or new research idea.
 All in order to inspire each other and display the pluriformity of sustainability